Macmod/pwnable-writeups/toddlers/mistake.md

 A very common mistake among novice programmers is misuse of operator precedence.

-If take a look at the supplied code:
+If we take a look at the supplied code:

 ```c
 int fd;